dawigit/picoclock/README.md

 `cd picoclock;mkdir build;cd build;cmake ..;make`

-### News
-- 'scandir' command added [0-3] (hardware) rotate display by 90°
-- 'editpos' command added [0-8]
-- load/save flash fixed. [restore save ram from flash now works]
-- added new icons
-- added config (next to center, opposite dotw)
-- added more textures
-- removed pointerdemo
-- added textured pointers
-- added alpha pointers
-- added rotating background (themes 0,1)
-- added rotozoom (from hagl [https://github.com/tuupola/hagl]) (cannon travel!)
-- added "pico_bootsel_via_double_reset" in CMakeLists.txt
-- more vars (values) now resist in 'noinit' ram
-- battery display will flicker a lot at start (or when bat is lo) as it finds new min/max values
-- when sleeping and a new lo-bat minimum was found, it saves (new minimum value)
-- changed shell commands
-- added flash ram
-- added save: press the button for >3 sec when in center position (cursor/flag) to save save ram to flash ram
-- gyrocross improved, shows ghosted old position
-- battery display improved
-- bending second pointer fixed at the star
-- lcd_rect -> lcd_frame (and other changes in lcd)
-- changed button system (internal)
-- added battery types
-- changed shell commands, see below
-- snapshots with 'snaps' script: `snaps 0 mysnapfilename` [/dev/ttyACM0] (minicom must be stopped before)
-- added shell: file 'pigsh' contains a simple bash script sending your input to /dev/ttyACMx (minicom has to be started before)
-- 'pigsh 0' to connect to  /dev/ttyACM0
-- 'pigsh 1' to connect to  /dev/ttyACM1
 ### commands:
 - 'circle 1' to enable dynamic circles [0 to disable]
 - and so on… the (boolean) values you can change between 0/1 are: